W-Floyd/Angl-Resource-Pack/README.md

 If things don't render properly after modifying some stuff, just delete the Angle-*px folders and re-render.
 This shouldn't happen, so if it does, please add an issue and describe which files were changed so I can fix it.

+It is highly recommended that fresh packs are rendered upon significant script changes.
+Though the script should handle the changes gracefully, I cannnot be sure.

 ***

 This is *mostly* to showcase my method and history of development, hopefully to help someone else someday.